splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 If you want to send data to Splunk Enterprise using the Collector, the following applies:

 * For Kubernetes environments, use the Collector to send metrics and logs to Splunk Enterprise.
 Trace collection is not supported.
 * For Linux and Windows environments (physical hosts and virtual machines), use the Universal Forwarder to send metrics and logs to the Splunk platform.
 See more at :ref:`collector-with-the-uf`.
-Alternatively, you can use the Collector to forward data to the Splunk platform, but this option is not supported.
+Alternatively, you can use the Collector to forward data to the Splunk platform, but this option is not supported at the moment.